lbl-camera/gpCAM/README.rst

-Main Developer: Marcus Noack (MarcusNoack@lbl.gov) Several people from across the DOE national labs have given insights that led the code in it;s current form
+Main Developer: Marcus Noack (MarcusNoack@lbl.gov) Several people from across the DOE national labs have given insights that led the code in it's current form